KorAP/Kustvakt/README.md

 # Running Kustvakt Server
-Requires ```kustvakt.conf``` in the same folder as the jar file.
+Requires ```kustvakt.conf``` or ```kustvakt-lite.conf``` in the same folder as the jar file.
 Otherwise assuming sample-index located in the parent directory of the jar file.

+Kustvakt full version requires an LDAP configuration file containing an admin password to access an LDAP system.

 <pre>
 cd target/